astronavis-dev/astronavis-web/README.md

-# Astronavis™ Web
+# Astronavis Web

 Official website and landing page for Astronavis™.

+Astronavis™ is an open-source galactic cartography and navigation platform focused on stellar mapping, route intelligence and navigation systems.

+---

 ## Tech Stack

-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- Vanilla JavaScript
+* Vanilla JavaScript

+---

 ## License